 $$y=\gamma\cdot\cfrac{x-\overline x}{s+\epsilon}+\beta$$

 The input is $x$, and $y$ is output.
-Batch normalization calculcates $\overline x$ and $s$ on mini-batch. $\epsilon$ is a small fixed number used to prevent dividing zero. $\gamma$ and $\beta$ are two learnable parameters.
+Batch normalization calculcates $\overline x$ and $s$ on each batch. $\epsilon$ is a small fixed number used to prevent dividing zero. $\gamma$ and $\beta$ are two learnable parameters.

-Batch normalization is required a mini-batch while model training.
-Someone say the best mini-batch size is from 32 to 128.
-It depends!
-And batch normalization is usually implemented before activation layers.
+Batch normalization is usually implemented before activation layers.
 Experiments show a better performance on this sequence of implementation.

 Another key point in batch normalization is the running mean and std.
 They exist due to the fact that the difference between model training and prediction.
-Model training is executed by mini-batch.
+Model training is executed by batches.
 However, while prediction, there most likely be only one input each time.
 We cannot calculate mean and std on single input.
 So, the batch normalization layers consistently update the running mean and std, and use them while prediction.
+And this is also the reason why the batch size couldn’t be too small for BN.
+BN depends on batch size, which might be a problem in some cases.

 Set bias=False in Conv layer when BatchNorm follows